casper-network/casper-node/README.md

 # casper-node

-This is the core application for the Casper blockchain.
+Reference client for the Casper Blockchain Protocol.

 ## Casper Blockchain